Winters Museum

 A nonprofit organization

 The Winters Museum is a volunteer organization.
 We rely upon donations to fund our exhibits, pay our rent, and support our activities.
-A Live Solano Give Solano donation will allow us to continue our effort to honor the past and preserve the history of the Winters area.
+A Big Day of Giving donation will help us continue our efforts to honor the past and preserve the history of the Winters area.

 Winters Japantown Monument

 Our major event of 2024 was the installation and dedication of the Winters Japantown Monument to honor the Pre-war Japanese Community of Winters.
 The May 4th Dedication surpassed our expectations.
 Since then, we have added new brickwork and a pathway.
-Work continues on seating and landscaping.
+Work continues on seating, landscaping, lighting, and developing a long-term maintenance plan.

 The Dedication Day crowd gathers at